-7. Environmental Health and Safety
+8. Environmental Health and Safety

-The Office of Environmental Health and Safety (EHS) has a comprehensive lab safety and compliance program related to biological agents, controlled chemicals, radiological materials, and other hazardous materials.
+The Environmental Health and Safety Office (EHS) has a comprehensive lab safety and compliance program related to biological agents, controlled chemicals, radiological materials, and other hazardous materials.
 EHS also implements the University's program relating to the possession, use, and transfer of select agents.
-EHS provides online training courses for University employees with lab access about the proper handling, disposal, security, and shipping of these materials, including basic information on the applicability of export controls.
-The EHS Director (or designee) has access to the Visual Compliance database and search engine to determine the export control classification of materials and technology that fall under EHS purview and to conduct Restricted Party Screening on persons who possess or request access to select agents.
-These determinations will be provided to (and, where needed, confirmed with) an Export Control Coordinator.
-The EHS member of the Institutional Biosafety Committee will consult with an Export Control Coordinator regarding any potential export control issues that may arise in that committee's review of biohazardous agents.
+EHS provides online training courses for University employees about the proper handling, disposal, security, and shipping (infectious substances/dry ice) of these materials, including basic information on the applicability of export controls.
+The Responsible Official/Alternate Responsible Official will notify the Export Control Coordinator whenever a Foreign Person applies to work on a project that is designated as Dual Use Research of Concern (DURC).
+The EHS member of the Institutional Biosafety Committee will consult with an Export Control Coordinator regarding any potential export control issues that may arise in that committee's review of biological agents.

-8. University of Iowa Research Foundation
+9. University of Iowa Research Foundation

-The University of Iowa Research Foundation (UIRF) commercializes University of Iowa-developed technologies and inventions through licensing and new venture formation, and manages the subsequent revenue stream.
-The UIRF is responsible for identifying export control issues presented by out-going material transfer agreements, non-disclosure agreements, invention disclosures, and licensing and option agreements.
-The UIRF has access to Visual Compliance software for this purpose.
+The University of Iowa Research Foundation (UIRF) supports the commercialization of University of Iowa-developed technologies and inventions through licensing and support of new venture formation, and manages any subsequent revenue stream.
+The UIRF is responsible for identifying export control issues presented by non-disclosure agreements, invention disclosures, and licensing and option agreements entered into by UIRF.
+The UIRF has access to Descartes Visual Compliance software to perform restricted party screenings on potential contracting parties.
+The UIRF disclosure form asks PIs if the disclosure is related to research conducted under a project subject to a Technology Control Plan.
 The UIRF consults with an Export Control Coordinator for resolution of any identified export control issues.